alxroyer/scenario/doc/src/advanced.handlers.rst

     :start-at: def _error
     :end-at: scenario.logging.debug

-Then the handlers may be installed by calling the :py:meth:`scenario.handlers.Handlers.install()` method on the :py:attr:`scenario.handlers` manager:
+Then the handlers may be installed by calling the :py:meth:`scenario._handlers.Handlers.install()` method on the :py:attr:`scenario.handlers` manager:

 .. scenario.Event.ERROR handler installation